-STEP 1.
 An Association representative, with or without the employee, may take up the grievance or dispute with the employee's department head or designee within ten (10) working days of its occurrence.
-The department head or designee, an Association representative, and the employee, shall meet within ten (10) working days of the appeal to Step 1 to discuss the grievance.
+The department head or designee, an Association representative, and the employee or a representative of the class, if it is a class grievance, shall meet within ten (10) working days of the appeal to Step 1 to discuss the grievance.
 If the grievance remains unresolved, the department head or designee shall respond to the representative within ten (10) working days of such meeting.

 STEP 2.
-If the grievance still remains unadjusted, it may be presented by the Association representative, or the Association grievance committee, to the Board of County Commissioners, or its designee(s) within ten (10) working days after the response of the department head is due.
-The Board of County Commissioners or its designee(s), an Association representative, and the employee, shall meet within ten (10) working days of the appeal to Step 2 to discuss the grievance.
-If the grievance remains unresolved, the Board of County Commissioners or its designee shall respond in writing to the representative or grievance committee within ten (10) working days.
+If the grievance still remains unadjusted, it may be presented by the Association representative, or the Association grievance committee, to the Director of Human Resources or their designee within ten (10) working days after the response of the department head is due.
+The Director of Human Resources or their designee, an Association representative, and the employee, shall meet within ten (10) working days of the appeal to Step 2 to discuss the grievance.
+If the grievance remains unresolved, the Director of Human Resources or their designee shall respond in writing to the representative or grievance committee within ten (10) working days.

 STEP 3.
-If the grievance is still unsettled, either party may within thirty (30) calendar days after the reply of the Board of County Commissioners, or its designee(s) is due, by written notice to the other, request arbitration, except when the issue at hand is in conflict with the County's Personnel Ordinance, in which case the bargaining agreement shall prevail.
+If the grievance is still unsettled, either party may within thirty (30) calendar days after the reply of the Director of Human Resources or their designee is due, by written notice to the other, request arbitration, except when the issue at hand is in conflict with the County's Personnel Ordinance, in which case the bargaining agreement shall prevail.